 Market Aggressively and Effectively

-Maybe the most important aspect of trying to find and appeal to the right buyers when selling your house in Shoreline is marketing.
+Maybe the most important aspect of trying to find and appeal to the right buyers when selling your house in Seattle is marketing.
 (This is my favorite part of the business!
 Communicate and persuade!)
 Those highly targeted buyers have to know your house is for sale, and marketing does that job.
 In addition, it has to convince these buyers that your house is desirable and they really want to have it for themselves!

 “The more people who know your home is on the market,” experts say, “the greater the chance that someone will submit an offer.”
 In other words, help your target audience find you!